rahil627/rathewolf/README.md

 # notes
 can keep notes that affect all of the sub-domain sites here

 naming:
 mind, heart, soul; are they all the same? not really... the mind is more thinking, the soul is more moving, and the heart is more loving.
-The soul is the life or the spirit of a person.]
+The soul is the life or the spirit of a person.

 style:
 the style of this site is akin to a generic youthful protagonist character from a JRPG, the voice at least...
 The colors 'n art shuold be colorful vector art, made with a tablet: bold outlines, bold colors, simple.

 https://pomidori.studio
    - this simple site's style is cute! :)
      - https://pomidori.studio/custom.css

-todo:

-todo:
-todo:
+## todo:
 just a fraction of projects 'n ideas:
 rathewolf
   - the mind of rathewolf